lunanerdderg/Reefbackend/README.md

 * Read mod versions from Github
 * BepInEx + Nautilus installation script
 * Keep track of Github mod versions
+* Read Modlist for functions which need it, and print it at request for user

 # Building